by WILL ARBERY

 INTRODUCed BY BILL CALLAHAN

 Wheelchair follows the shifting lives of cities, apartments, objects, and a man named Gordon.
-Even though he's being evicted, Gordon believes himself to be one of God’s 36 chosen people.
-In this play, which teeters between tragedy and comedy at all times, people and refrigerators speak of their great despairs and fantasies.
+Even though he's being evicted, Gordon believes himself to be one of God’s thirty six chosen people.
+In this play, which teeters between comedy and tragedy, people and refrigerators speak of their despairs and fantasies.

-Wheelchair is a beautil play—surprising at every turn—balancing gentle humor, downright hysteria and genuine pathos.
+Wheelchair is a beautiful play—surprising at every turn—balancing gentle humor, downright hysteria and genuine pathos.

 —Young Jean Lee